Supplementary Python Basics

 , while

-statements or other contexts that require truth value testing:
+statements or other truth value tests:

 Python |